-- Look for what’s on sale now.
+Look for what’s on sale now.
 Search local sales opens in a new tab on our website and stock up.
 For example, buy lots of cherries when they’re on sale and pit and freeze for later or blend and freeze for fruity ice cubes or ice pops.

-- Cut costs in half.
+Cut costs in half.
 If you need only half a melon, chunk of cheese, fish fillet, loaf of fresh bread, etc., we’re happy to provide just the half you need.

 Reinvent LeftoversControl waste and get the most out of your money by putting leftover ingredients towards delicious new meals.
 Here are a few ideas: